jq's Windows implementation of strptime currently throws this error: `jq: error (at <stdin>:1): strptime/1 only supports ISO 8601 on this platform`

 The settings can now be controlled via environment variables.

-EMAIL - your login email PASSWORD - your login password BROWSER - the User-Agent your browser sends in the request header LANGUAGE - the Accept-Language your browser sends in the request header AMAZON - your Amazon domain ALEXA - the URL you would use for the Alexa Web App CURL - location of your cURL binary OPTS - any cURL options you require TMP - location of the temp dir OATHTOOL - command line for oathtool MFA MFA_SECRET- the MFA secret SPEAKVOL - the volume for speak messages ( if set to 0, volume levels are left untouched) NORMALVOL - if no current playing volume can be determined, fall back to normal volume VOLMAXAGE - max. age in minutes before volume is re-read from API DEVICEVOLNAME - a list of device names with specific volume settings (space separated) DEVICEVOLSPEAK - a list of speak volume levels - matching the devices above DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above USE_ANNOUNCEMENT_FOR_SPEAK - Announcements can be made to multiple devices, while regular SPEAK cannot but the announcement feature has to be turned on for those devices.
-Also supports SSML!
+EMAIL - your login email PASSWORD - your login password BROWSER - the User-Agent your browser sends in the request header LANGUAGE - the Accept-Language your browser sends in the request header AMAZON - your Amazon domain ALEXA - the URL you would use for the Alexa Web App CURL - location of your cURL binary OPTS - any cURL options you require TMP - location of the temp dir OATHTOOL - command line for oathtool MFA MFA_SECRET- the MFA secret SPEAKVOL - the volume for speak messages ( if set to 0, volume levels are left untouched) NORMALVOL - if no current playing volume can be determined, fall back to normal volume VOLMAXAGE - max. age in minutes before volume is re-read from API DEVICEVOLNAME - a list of device names with specific volume settings (space separated) DEVICEVOLSPEAK - a list of speak volume levels - matching the devices above DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above (current playing volume takes precedence for normal volume) REFRESH_TOKEN - the new preference over EMAIL/PASSWORD can be obtained here: https://github.com/adn77/alexa-cookie-cli

 You will very likely want to set the language to:

-There’s also a “plain” version, which lacks some functionality (-z, -i, -p, -P, -S and no radio station names and no routines) but doesn’t require ‘jq’ for JSON processing.
+There's also a (NOW DEPRECATED) "plain" version, which lacks some functionality (-z, -i, -p, -P, -S and no radio station names and no routines) but doesn't require 'jq' for JSON processing.

 In order to use MFA, one needs to obtain the MFA_SECRET from Amazon account: